 Michael J. Fox has written a memoir before.
 Three, in fact.
 There was Lucky Man, then Always Looking Up and A Funny Thing Happened on the Way to the Future.

-But don't be fooled by the predictably buoyant title of his latest, No Time Like the Future.
-This book, the actor has said, is different; this one is "cranky".
+But don't be fooled by the predictably buoyant title of his 2020 book, No Time Like the Future.
+This one is different.
+Because according to Fox, this one is "cranky".

 It comes on the back of an especially challenging period for Fox; one that left him questioning his bankable brand of optimism.